CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 Run the `netq install cluster worker-init <ssh-key>` command from the output on each of your worker nodes.

-Run the following command on your master node, using the IP addresses of your worker nodes:
+Run the following command on your master node using the IP addresses of your worker nodes:

 ```
 cumulus@<hostname>:~$ netq install cluster full interface <interface-name> bundle /mnt/installables/NetQ-4.7.0.tgz workers <worker-1-ip> <worker-2-ip>
 ```

 {{%notice note%}}
-You can specify the IP address instead of the interface name here: use `ip-addr <IP address>` in place of the interface referenced with `interface <interface-name>` above.
+You can specify the IP address instead of the interface name.
+To do so, use `ip-addr <IP address>` in place of the interface referenced with `interface <interface-name>` above.
 {{%/notice%}}

 {{</tab>}}